cyclr/docs/pages/v2/10-accounts-and-connectors/03-install-connectors/03-authenticate-link-api.md

 </section>
 <section class="card">

 ## Get a sign in token
 You can use the sign in token to build a URL to send to the user.
-Call the [`/v1.0/accounts/{id}/signintoken`](https://api.cyclr.uk/docs/index#!/Accounts/Accounts_CreateOneTimeToken_POST_0) endpoint to retrieve the one time sign in token.
+Call the `/v1.0/accounts/{id}/signintoken` endpoint to retrieve the one time sign in token.
+For more information about the endpoint, see the [Interactive API reference](cyclr-api-reference) page.

 ### Request
 ```